DEEJ4Y/squadcast-mcp-server/README.md

 ## Connecting with Claude Desktop

 Refer to the ["Testing your server with Claude for Desktop"](https://modelcontextprotocol.io/quickstart/server) to set up a local server with Claude Desktop.
+Point it to the dist/index.js file on your computer.

 ## Configuration

-I used the following personal preferences for Claude Desktop:
+I used the following personal preferences for Claude Desktop.
+Replace Your Team Name in the template:

 ```
 Help me with using Squadcast.

 Ensure I am authenticated before using tools.

 Once authenticated, ensure a team is selected.
+Select <Your Team Name Here> Team by default.

 Once a team is selected, answer questions related to the selected team only.

-If searching for incidents, by default don't use periods of more than 1 day.
+If searching for incidents, don't use periods of more than 1 day.
+To get the latest incidents, you can use a future end date/time

+When greeted, check for any triggered incidents and let the user know.
+Also remind the user of any acknowledged incidents (not been resolved yet.)

+When creating resources, guide the user through the options they have and request for their inputs or confirmations before creation.
 ```